-Our main findings can be summarized as follows: \begin{itemize} \item The CMZ is a much harsher environment compared to the disk.
-This has an impact on ISM properties and SF.
+Our main findings are summarized below. \begin{itemize} \item The CMZ is a much harsher environment than the disk.
+This affects the ISM properties and SF.
 The gas in the CMZ is denser on average, and a larger mass fraction is cold and molecular.
-Magnetic fields are enhanced in the CMZ for gas at every density regime by up to one order of magnitude.
-The ISM is more turbulent with $\sigma_z\sim9$~km/s against $\sigma_z\sim2$~km/s for the Solar Circle.
-Star formation rate surface densities are higher, but molecular depletion times are similar.
-However, at comparable molecular gas surface densities, the CMZ seems less efficient in converting gas into stars compared to the Solar Circle. \item The CMZ is not just a high-surface density analogue of the disk (inflow, short orbital times etc... ).
-This leads to a difference of how young massive stars interact with their environment.
-In the disk O stars disrupt clouds from within, following a progressive evolution, from dense and highly embedded to progressively more diffuse and exposed.
-In the CMZ O stars, instead, they mostly follow cycles where the star once being in an exposed state, will be re-embedded at some later point. \item The reason of the difference in behavior can be explained by the high surface density environment, by the highly turbulent and dynamic ISM, by frequent cloud collisions between GMCs within the CMZ as well as with inflowing gas from the bar-lanes, but most noticeably by quick decoupling of stars and gas in the CMZ, and efficient dynamical disruption of stellar associations through shear. \item These two effects have a major impact on how feedback couples to the (dense) ISM in the CMZ and how SF is regulated.
-Dynamical decoupling and cluster shearing have the effect that feedback is deposited far away from the GMC structure from which the stars have formed.
-Moreover, the shearing will deprive the ISM from the combined effect of clustered feedback and its disrupting power through strong superbubbles.
-Therefore, feedback is less disruptive to the global CMZ structure, but rather acts as a background source of turbulence. \end{itemize}
+The magnetic fields in the CMZ are enhanced in every density regime by up to one order of magnitude.
+The ISM is more turbulent with $\sigma_z\sim9$~km/s against $\sigma_z\sim2$~km/s for the solar circle.
+The star formation rate surface densities are higher, but the molecular depletion times are similar.
+However, at comparable molecular gas surface densities, the CMZ seems to be less efficient in converting gas into stars than in the solar circle. \item The CMZ is not just a high surface density analog of the disk (inflow, short orbital times, etc. ).
+This leads to a difference in the interaction of young massive stars with their environment.
+In the disk, O stars disrupt clouds from within, following a progressive evolution, from dense and highly embedded to progressively more diffuse and exposed.
+Instead, O stars in the CMZ mostly follow cycles where the star once being in an exposed state, will be re-embedded at some later point. \item The difference in behavior can be explained by the high surface density environment, by the highly turbulent and dynamic ISM, by frequent cloud collisions between GMCs within the CMZ, and with inflowing gas from the bar lanes, but most noticeably, it can be explained by quick decoupling of stars and gas in the CMZ and by the efficient dynamical disruption of stellar associations through shear. \item These two effects strongly determine the coupling of feedback to the (dense) ISM in the CMZ and the regulation of SF.
+Dynamical decoupling and cluster shearing cause the feedback to be deposited far away from the GMC structure in which the stars formed.
+Moreover, the shearing deprives the ISM of the combined effect of clustered feedback and its disrupting power through strong superbubbles.
+Therefore, feedback is less disruptive for the global CMZ structure, but instead acts as a background source of turbulence. \end{itemize}